ryanwellsr/wellsrPRO/README.md

 4) Click Properties
 5) On the General tab, you may see a message that states: "This file came from another computer and might be blocked to help protect this computer."
-   a) If you see this message, click Unblock
+    1. If you see this message, click Unblock
-   b) Click OK
+    2. Click OK
-   c) Proceed to installation instructions
+    3. Proceed to installation instructions

 If this still doesn't work, try navigating to %APPDATA%\Microsoft\Excel\XLSTART and placing the wellsrPRO.xlam file here.